-There are several benefits.
+There are several benefits of converting a website into a mobile app.
 Your brand gets increased visibility when your app sits on a customers home screen.
 Customers share more data with apps than websites, so you can offer a truly personalised experience.
 Everything from push notifications to a refer a friend scheme.

 The last main benefit is that apps have been shown to make 3 times more sales than mobile websites and in-app sales are growing 46% year-on-year.
 That’s a huge boost to your conversion rate!

 5. Can I convert my PHP website to an Android app?